ds923y/nd4clj/README.md

 # nd4clj
 ### Rationale
-If you have the use case that numpy fulfills and want to use java, nd4j is your best bet.
-If your language is clojure consider this library (nd4clj) for your needs.
-This libary is an implementation of core.matrix using the nd4j.
-It has similar performance caracteristics for functions that map directly from nd4j to core.matrix.
+If you want to use clojure with the deeplearning4j library a clojure wrapper for nd4j functions is needed.
+This wrapper implements the idiomatic and familiar clojure matrix interface `core.matrix`.
+Existing clojure code using the `core.matrix` can change its implementation to nd4clj and take advatage of the performance of nd4j and interoperability with deeplearning4j libraries.
-Becuse the common matrix datastructure from nd4j and deeplearning4j the NDArray is used in this implemetation, the NDArray manipulated by this librarie's functions can be expected to work as deeplearning4j training data.
+Becuse the common matrix datastructure between nd4j, nd4clj and deeplearning4j is the NDArray.
+The NDArray manipulated by this librarie's functions can be expected to work as deeplearning4j training data.
 ### Tutorial